josefadamcik/josefadamcik.cz/_posts/2021-08-16-another_year_for_sofle.md

 Another requested feature for Sofle V2 is support for low-profile switches.
 Sofle V2 did have support for both Kailh Chock and Cherry MX switches (resp. sockets for them) but I decided to drop it for V2 to make my life easier.

 And you might already guess what happened.
 Another nice person ([Brian Low][brianlow]) decided to do the changes themselves and created another fork of the Sofle RGB.
-[You can find the corresponding Github issue here and follow the links to his design][soflekailh].
+[You can find the corresponding Github pull request here][soflekailh].
 His version  uses the `SK6812 mini-e` LEDs as well.

 {% responsive_image path: images/sofleupd/129313355-4c8f2cd4-8c3b-4c7f-b1cc-613ccd24adf9.jpeg figcaption: "Sofle RGB Choc (photo by Brian Low)" %}